 2. Rotate staple recipes

-My mom used to have a 7-day meal rotation growing up, it’s something we tease her about till this day, we knew Monday night was fish and chips, Sunday is roast chicken and Saturday Sausages.
+My mom used to have a 7-day meal rotation growing up, it’s something we tease her about to this day, we knew Monday night was fish and chips, Sunday is roast chicken and Saturday Sausages.
 This can get quite tedious so I’d recommend having a slightly bigger recipe base than 7.
-Having around 20 trusted staple recipes for each season that you know your family loves is a great start to effective meal planning, especially for fussy eaters.
+Having around 20 trusted staple recipes for each season that you know your family loves is meal planning made easy, especially for fussy eaters.
 Couple this with a new “wildcard” recipe once a weak and you can be sure that dinner time will never be boring.

 3. Work to reduce carbon intense foods